 The result of this blog post tutorial exercise over the first part, click to enlarge

-"Getting started with Krita" is a tutorial series of three blog post.
-The tutorials are designed for Krita 2.7 ( or later version ) + my brushkit V3 .
-So, be sure to have them installed before start.
-I hope you'll learn something with this series.
+"Getting started with Krita" is a tutorial series of three blog post and this one is the second.
+The tutorials were designed for Krita 2.7 in 2013 + my brushkit V3 .
+This brush were added in Krita's default brushes after Krita 2.8.
+Using a newer version of Krita ( eg. 2.9.7 ) you should have everything you need.
+I updated a bit the tutorial in september 2015.
+The screenshot are old and won't match your interface, but it's the best I can do at the moment to refresh this three post.
 My goal here is to share the passion I have for digital painting and help new talents to get faster rid of the technical aspect to do the essential : telling stories, sharing beautifull pictures, expressing an artistic soul, etc...

 Part 2. : colorize : layer stack of blending mode ( you are here )